sprin/markdown-inline-graphviz/README.md

 Markdown Inline Graphviz
 ========================

-A Python Markdown extension that replaces inline dot graphs with inline SVGs or PNGs!
+A Python Markdown extension that replaces inline Graphviz definitins with inline SVGs or PNGs!

 Why render the graphs inline?
 No configuration!
 Works with any Python-Markdown-based static site generator, such as